-The percentages used as assumptions are listed in the table below.
+The percentages used as assumptions are listed in the table further on.
 The table also outlines the sensitivity of these percentages, and the impact on the Scheme's liabilities if an incorrect assumption is used.

 5. OUTSTANDING CLAIMS PROVISION (CONTINUED)